muokata/ansible-foreman-hosts-inventory/README.md

 Any other Ansible module can be used as well as playbook or role, all you need to do is point the path to the 'foreman_hosts' file and specify the desired host group(s), or simply set 'all' to run on all host groups in the file

 # Plans for future development
-- Run this as a containterized application
+- Run this as a containerized application